vanpattenmedia/wpro/readme.txt

 	site.
 Today it's an all-or-nothing approach, and you will have to migrate your media to S3.
 *	Are we supporting all S3 regions?
+*	S3 connections should use cURL instead of fsockopen/etc.